Food Allergy & Intolerance

 - Sesame seeds

-We publish a range of AVOIDANCE lists which show our products that are suitable for inclusion in diets that may be restricted for medical or other reasons.
+We publish a range of ALLERGEN lists which show our products that are suitable for inclusion in diets that may be restricted for medical or other reasons.

 These can be downloaded from this website or can be obtained in print from the consumer services team on Tel 0800 000 030 (UK) or 00800 6378 5385 (ROI).
 Our lines are open Monday to Friday from 9am–5pm.
 Even though we are sure that it is safe to download files from our site, we always recommend that you have a virus checker on your computer.